compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day10_GATK_Mutec2.md

 I then copied the results of the analysis into the workspace bucket to then be able to load it into IGV.

 ## IGV
 After loading the analysis results into IGV, I navigated to the TP53 locus at chr17:7,666,402-7,689,550.
-After zooming in farther, a c --> T variant became clearly visible.
+After zooming in farther, a C --> T variant became clearly visible.